browsermedia/bcms_twitter/README.markdown

 Default template is configurable through the UI.
 No initial styling is provided.

-## Testing
+## Contributing

-In order to test this module, you will need to have a Twitter Application with the following information in a new initializer:
+If you want to setup and work on this module, in order to run tests you will have to setup/configue a Twitter app with the following information in a new initializer:

 ```
-# config/initializers/twitter.rb
+# config/initializers/bcms_twitter_account.rb
 Twitter.configure do |config|
   config.consumer_key = YOUR_CONSUMER_KEY
   config.consumer_secret = YOUR_CONSUMER_SECRET